 We test their hydration status before games and adjust their drinking strategies accordingly.

-We educate them as much as possible by measuring their sweat rates, and PH tested our players during pre-season so all of the lads know their individual sodium losses and they each have their own hydration plan.
+We educate them as much as possible by measuring their sweat rates, and Precision Fuel & Hydration Sweat Tested our players during pre-season so all of the lads know their individual sodium losses and they each have their own hydration plan.

 There's been great buy-in to the hydration side of things from the players.
 A 'one size fits all' approach doesn’t work so when you give them an individualised plan the buy-in is better and results in more effective behaviour change.